JetBrains/resharper-devguide/Platform/ComponentModel.md

 Conceptually, the Component Model is very similar to Microsoft's [Managed Extensibility Framework (MEF)](http://msdn.microsoft.com/en-us/library/dd460648.aspx) although there are some fundamental differences, such as the ability to live load and unload new components, during runtime.

 ReSharper defines many component types.
 The two most interesting are `ShellComponent` and `SolutionComponent`.
-More details about other component types can be found in the [Advanced section](ComponentModel/Advanced.md).
+More details about other component types can be found in the discussion about `Parts` in [Containers, Parts and Catalogues](ComponentModel/ContainersPartsCatalogues.md).

 ## Shell Components